 49. Write about a character making a wish by blowing on a dandelion puff.

 50. Somebody is reading on the beach… but it’s not the typical beach read.
 What’s the book about?
 Why is this person interested?

-If you don’t want to miss future writing prompts, follow the blog if you aren’t already — there’s a place on the lefthand side of the page that you can sign up.
+If you don’t want to miss future writing prompts, follow the blog if you aren’t already — you can subscribe below.
 And if you want to share something you wrote, go for it — that would be so much fun to see.
 Happy writing!